 Will There Definitely Be a Trial?

 Many lawsuits are resolved before they go to trial.
-However, while settling before trial is fairly common, it's essential that you choose a personal injury lawyer who has experience going to trial, and is capable of WINNING your case for you, if necessary.
+However, while settling before trial is fairly common, it's essential to hire a lawyer who has experience going to trial, and is capable of winning your case for you, if necessary.
 Insurers pay attention when they know they're negotiating with someone who isn't afraid of going to trial, and has a track record of success.

-We have the experience and expertise necessary to help you achieve the outcome you deserve.
-If you would like to know more, please call or email us anytime.
+We have the experience necessary to help you achieve the outcome you deserve.
+If you've been injured in an accident, call or email us anytime.